-When Should I Expect to Get It?
+When Should I Expect to Get Form 5498?

-IRA Resources is required to file this form by May 31st to be compliant with IRS regulations.
-You’ll receive a 5498 if you’ve made a contribution between the dates of January 1st and April 15th following the tax year for which the contributions relate.
+In 2021 due to the pandemic, the tax deadline of April 15 was extended.
+IRAR Trust is required to send this form to the IRS by June 30, 2021 to be compliant with IRS regulations.
+You’ll receive a 5498 if you’ve made a contribution between the dates of January 1st and May 17th following the tax year for which the contributions relate.

 If you have received a 5498, please confirm that the amounts listed on the form and the total value of the account are reported correctly.
 Additionally, if you completed a rollover for the previous year, please make sure that the expected distribution amount on your 1099R (mailed by January 31st) matches the rollover contribution amount listed in “Box 2” of the 5498.

-The IRS will use the fair market value reported on the 5498 to calculate the required minimum distribution amounts for individuals over the age of 70 ½.
+The IRS will use the fair market value reported on the 5498 to calculate the required minimum distribution amounts for individuals over the age of 72.
 Make sure to take the full distribution amount— failing to do so will result in a penalty of 50% of the RMD amount that was not taken.